MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-run-desktop-app-converter.md

   + File System: %windir%\\SideBySide

 This is a known limitation and no workaround currently exists.
 That said, Inbox assemblies, like ComCtl, are shipped with the OS, so taking a dependency on them is safe.

+#### Error found in XML.
+The 'Executable' attribute is invalid - The value 'MyApp.EXE' is invalid according to its datatype

+This can happen if the executables in your application have a capitalized **.EXE** extension.
+Although, the casing of this extension shouldn't affect whether your app runs, this can cause the DAC to generate this error.

+To resolve this issue, try specifying the **-AppExecutable** flag when you convert, and use the lower case ".exe" as the extension of your main executable (For example: MYAPP.exe).
+Alternately you can change the casing for all executables in your app from lowercase to uppercase (For example: from .EXE to .exe).

 ### Telemetry from Desktop App Converter